adhikarinabin349/CypressJS/README.md

 ✅ **Maintainability** - Locators are in one place, making updates easy.
 ✅ **Reusability** - Actions and helper functions can be used across tests.

-Now, you have a **clean, maintainable Cypress framework** 🚀 Let me know if you need any tweaks!
+Now, you have a **clean, maintainable Cypress framework** 🚀 Feedback at nabin.adhikari349@gmail.com